nitin272/ROS_INTRODUCTION/README.md

 # 🌈 ROS UI Color Theme Guide

-This README outlines the official color theme for **ROS (Republic of Subjiwala)** — a modern digital platform reimagining the traditional vegetable market.
+This README outlines the official color theme for **ROS (Republic of Sabjiwala)** — a modern digital platform reimagining the traditional vegetable market.

 ---